LucachuTW/PIC-book-notes/labmodule12/README-PROJECT-FINAL.md

 ## Description

-Describe your idea in 1 paragraph (at least 2 or 3 sentences).
+My idea was to add a light sensor and an LED display to an IoT system.
+The new sensor measures ambient light, and the LED display provides direct visual information or feedback.

 ## What - The Problem

-What problem did you tackle and why does it matter?
-Write 1 to 2 paragraphs in response.
+The problem was that the system couldn't detect light levels or show simple visual updates.
+This matters because sensing light allows for smarter actions, like adjusting lighting for energy saving, and visual updates make it easier to see what the system is doing.

 ## Why - Who Cares?

-Why do you care about this particular problem?
-Write 1 to 2 paragraphs in response.
+I care about this because I wanted to make the IoT system more interactive and responsive to its environment.
+It’s a practical way to show how devices can sense their surroundings and communicate information clearly.

 ## How - Expected Technical Approach

-Write 1 to 2 paragraphs describing the outcomes you achieved.
+I added a new light sensor and an LED display.
+Code was created for these parts, allowing the sensor to gather light data and send it using MQTT.
+The LED display can now show this data or other system statuses, providing visual feedback.

 ### System Diagram

 Embed a block diagram depicting your overall design, including the CDA, GDA, and Cloud Services interactions.
 Be sure to include arrows depicting data flow from one application / service to the next.

+CDA <-> GDA <-> UbiDots Cloud

 Write 1 to 2 paragraphs describing your design.